talios/clojure-maven-plugin/README.markdown

 ### Configuration

-The clojure:swank targets support the following options that can be configured as system properties:
+The clojure:swank goals support the following options that can be configured as system properties:

 <table>